PiSupply/PiJuice/README.md

 - Optional RF Shield attachment - Harwin S02-20150300 (can also double as an inexpensive heatsink)
 - Input voltage range - 4.2V – 10V
 - Output voltage - 3.3V and 5V
-- Output amperage - maximum current at 5V gpio is 2.5A and at VSYS output 2.1A, but also this depends heavily on battery capacity.
+- Output amperage - maximum current at 5V GPIO is 2.5A and at VSYS output 2.1A, but also this depends heavily on battery capacity.
 For BP7X have measured around 1.1A at 5V GPIO and around 1.6A at VSYS output.
 Obviously this also depends heavily on the current draw demanded by the Raspberry Pi / device itself.
 To achieve maximum of 2.5A it will need battery over 3500mAh.

 ## Additional content
 Apart from the material available on Github we are also preparing guides, tutorials and additional information on various platforms and media.
 This is a list of current and future resources:

 * Check the main [PiJuice Quick Start Guide and FAQ](https://learn.pi-supply.com/make/pijuice-quick-start-guide-faq/) for a detailed assembly guide
 * Our [PiJuice Battery Discharge Time Calculator](https://learn.pi-supply.com/battery-levels/)
 * There is a "quick start guide" in the package [which you can see here](https://github.com/PiSupply/PiJuice/blob/master/Documentation/PiJuice%20Guide.pdf).
 As you can see it's pretty basic but really the PiJuice is quite intuitive and very easy to use.
 * Pinout is available at [Raspberry Pi Pinout](https://pinout.xyz/pinout/pijuice)

 # Reviews and links